IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) file transfer protocol on your Unix system.

 With NFS, you can share files to the {{site.data.keyword.mdms_short}} device over a network.

+## Before you begin

 Before you connect to the share:

 - Ensure that you have NFS software, such as `nfs-common`, installed on your client.
 To install the `nfs-common` package, run by running the `sudo apt install nfs-common` in your terminal.